rnett/krosstalk/plugins/ktor-client/krosstalk-ktor-client/README.md

 i.e. adding features) and to configure requests (i.e. using features).
 A header based scope [KtorClientHeaderScope] is provided as well.

-We also provide a base abstract auth scope [KtorClientAuth], and an implementation for Basic auth: [KtorClientBasicAuth] .
+An generic authentication scope and an implementation of that scope for basic auth are provided in the `krosstalk-ktor-client-auth` plugin.

 # Package com.rnett.krosstalk.ktor.client